rohanmaity123/docs/docs/app-generator/index.md

 title: Full-Stack App Generator

-# Quick Start
+# App Generator
 Build React, Vue.js Full-Stack Apps integrated with Express, Laravel, Flask backends in no-time.

-A developer can get a Full-Stack app in many ways: using the [app generator](https://appseed.us/fullstack-apps-generator), check the latest starters from our official [Github repo](https://github.com/rosoftdeveloper/appseed/blob/master/README.md) or using **Yeoman**.
+A developer can get a Full-Stack app in many ways: using the [app generator](https://appseed.us/app-generator), check the latest starters from our official [Github repo](https://github.com/rosoftdeveloper/appseed/blob/master/README.md) or using **Yeoman**.
 Theoretically, all of them are providing the same stuff, but the **app generator will perform supplementary checks and tests**, making the delivery **100% stable**.

 <br />

-## Using App Generator (recommended)
+## Using the visual Generator (recommended)
 ---
 **Note:** `The generator can be used by developers, without an account.`